Feel free to comment by clicking here: send us a response!

 Now, the internationally respected Restaurant Magazine, an industry publication read by anyone who counts, has named the Fat Duck, in Bray, England as the "Best Restaurant in the World".
 This is probably the single greatest honor a restaurant can ever earn.

-Bray, a rather typical English village not far from London, is presided over by the new star in the restaurant galaxy, Heston Blumenthal.
+Bray, a rather typical English village not far from London, is a great Oceanfront dining presided over by the new star in the restaurant galaxy, Heston Blumenthal.